meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 - Heat Map of Tree Distribution
 - Map of trees by Trunk or Crown Diameter
 - Summary statistics about campus trees
-- Workshop folder that includes: images of trees and park elements, a locator map, some text to copy and paste, data urls.
+- Workshop folder that includes: images of trees and other elements, a locator map, some text to copy and paste, data urls.

 Map out your idea:
 ![AGOL workspace](img/share/step0.PNG)<br>